 Although the achievement of each of the above measures can be expected to lead to the expansion of the Company Group's profits and significant growth over the medium to long term, when implementing each of those measures, they will not lead directly to profit over the short term and may instead lead to a decline in short-term performance.
 Therefore, if the Company cannot receive sufficient evaluation from the capital market for these measures as those of a listed company, there is a risk of causing a decline in share price and being unable to meet the expectations of the Company's existing shareholders, and the Company believes that it would be difficult to promptly implement these measures while maintaining its listing.
 If the Company Shares are taken private, it is possible that there will be an impact on areas such as acquiring excellent human resources and expanding transaction partners through the improved trust from society and name recognition that the Company has enjoyed as a listed company, and the Company will be unable to procure funds through equity financing from the capital market.
 However, taking into consideration recent increases in the costs for maintaining listing, the Company believes that there is little value to maintaining its listing moving forward, and based on the current financial condition of the Company Group, there is not expected to be a need to procure a large amount of funds, and given the trust from society and name recognition that the Company has established since its founding, it believes that the negative impacts of going private will be minor.

 Accordingly, based on its consideration stated above, the Company's board of directors judged that the merits of taking the Company Shares private exceed the demerits.
 In addition, the Company's board of directors reached the conclusion that taking the Company Shares private through the Transactions, including the Tender Offer, will enable agile and flexible decision-making by integrating ownership and management and that building a new, strong, and stable management structure in which the shareholders and the management team are integrated would contribute to enhancing the corporate value of the Company.

-In addition, as stated in "(3) Amount Expected to be Delivered to the Shareholders as a Result of the Handling of Fractions and Matters Concerning the Appropriateness of Such Amount" under "3.
-Matters Concerning the Appropriateness of the Provisions on the Matters Listed in Article 180, Paragraph 2, Items 1 and 3 of the Companies Act (Matters Concerning the Appropriateness of the Provisions on the Ratio of Consolidation)" below, the board of directors of the Company determined that the Tender Offer Price and other terms and conditions of the Tender Offer are reasonable for the Company's shareholders, and that the Tender Offer provides the Company's shareholders with a reasonable opportunity to sell their shares.
+In addition, as stated in "(4) Amount Expected to be Delivered to the Shareholders as a Result of the Handling of Fractions and Matters Concerning the Appropriateness of Such Amount" below, the board of directors of the Company determined that the Tender Offer Price and other terms and conditions of the Tender Offer are reasonable for the Company's shareholders, and that the Tender Offer provides the Company's shareholders with a reasonable opportunity to sell their shares.

 Based on the above, the Company has determined that the Transactions will contribute to enhancing the corporate value of the Company and that the terms and conditions of the Transactions, including the Tender Offer Price, are reasonable.
-Therefore, at the board of directors meeting of the Company held on March 14,

-2025, the Company resolved to express an opinion in support of the Tender Offer and recommend that the shareholders of the Company tender their shares in the Tender Offer.
+Therefore, at the board of directors meeting of the Company held on March 14, 2025, the Company resolved to express an opinion in support of the Tender Offer and recommend that the shareholders of the Company tender their shares in the Tender Offer.